Find friends in a strange city

 #1 Rekindle old friendships

-The easiest way to make friends in a new city is, of course, if you already have or have had friends there.
-Maybe you already know someone in the city or an old classmate moved to the city you’re moving too?
-Don’t be afraid to make contact and suggest a meeting.
-If the friendship is revived, it won’t be long before the new old friend takes you to his or her friends’ parties.
+The easiest way to make friends in a new city is, of course, to already have or have had friends there.
+Perhaps you already know someone in the city or an old classmate has moved to the city you are now moving to?

 Our tip: We have collected routes near the Staytoo houses.

-#3 Visit university events
+#4 Visit university events

-#4 Get to know your Staytoo neighbors
+#5 Get to know your Staytoo neighbors

-#5 Take part in events
+#6 Take part in events

-#6 Organize an event yourself
+#7 Organize an event yourself

-#7 Join a club (music, sports, etc.)
+#8 Join a club (music, sports, etc.)

-#8 Try social apps
+#9 Try social apps

 Yes, we all know Tinder.
 But it doesn’t always have to be dating: there are also apps that help you find friends in a new city.
 The most popular are:

-Each app has different features.
-Meetup focuses on groups and shared activities online and offline.
-We3 is based on the concept of the mini-group: It states that friendships are best formed when three people meet to get to know each other.
-Spontacs, on the other hand, offers you the opportunity to meet people from your area to spontaneously experience a leisure activity such as cinema or sports with them.
+We3 is based on the concept of the mini-group: It says that friendships are best formed when three people meet to get to know each other.

-#9 Get a part-time job
+#10 Get a part-time job

 Most students do this anyway to earn some money on the side.
 You can combine the intention to increase your bank balance with making friends in your new city.
 When choosing a part-time job, make sure that you will be in contact with people.
 A job in the archives may be pleasantly quiet, but probably not the right way to make new friends.